aragon/hack/docs/os-3-ref.md

     }
 ```

-When assigned to a permission, this rule will **evaluate to true** (and therefore allow the action) if an oracle accepts it and the block number is greater than the previous block number, and either the oracle allows it (again! testing redundancy too) or the first parameter of the rule is lower than 10.
-The possibilities for customizing organizations/DApps governance model are truly endless, without the need to write any actual Solidity.
+When assigned to a permission, this rule will **evaluate to true** (and therefore allow the action) only on the following conditions:

+- If an oracle accepts it, and
+- The block number is greater than the previous block number, and
+- Either the oracle allows it (again! testing redundancy too) or the first parameter of the rule is lower than 10.

+The possibilities for customizing an organization or protocol's governance model are truly endless and there is no need to write any actual Solidity.

 ### 4.9 Events
 [`createPermission()`](#create-permission), [`grantPermission()`](#grant-permission), and [`revokePermission()`](#revoke-permission) all fire the same `SetPermission` event that Aragon clients are expected to cache and process into a locally stored version of the ACL: